Mohammad Mahmoud Farhan Al-Halbosiy

 ●Zainab Y. Mohammed, Saad M. Nada, Mohammad M. Al-Halbosiy, Shaimaa Y.Abdulfattah , Baraa Abdul-Hameed (2014).
 Cytotoxic effects of Ammi visnaga volatile oil on some cancer cell lines.
 Journal of Biotechnology Research Center (special edition).
 Vol.8 No.1, 5-7.

 ●Mohammad M. F. Al-Halbosiy, Farah Th.
 Abdulla, Shimaa Y. Abdulfattah, Sabah M. Hussein , Baraa A. Abdul Hameed , Wathiq Q. Shaker and Fathel A.Hasan (2014).Cytogenetic and hormonal study for sample of men infertile in Iraq.
-International Journal for Sciences and Technology, Vol. 9, No.1: 62-65.
+International Journal for Sciences and Technology, Vol. 9, 62-65.

 ● Abeer M. Badr, Mohammed M. F. Al-Halbosiy, Rashika El Ridi.
 (2015).
 Differential immune responses toexcretory─secretoryantigens of lung-stage larvae of Schistosoma mansoniin mice and rats.
 The Journal of Basic & Applied Zoology.
 69, 26–33.